gussfer/gussfer/README.md

 ### 👋 Hi, I'm Gustavo Ferreira and i'm studying a bachelor's degree in Information Systems and working with Data Analytics
-- 👀 I’m interested in Web Development and Data Science
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python, Java, JavaScript, HTML and CSS
+- 🌱 I’m currently learning Python and SQL

  ##